Objective Function | Description |

 9.4.1 Using metrics for model evaluation and selection

 As we’ve seen elsewhere, there are many performance metrics to choose from to assess model performance, and the choice of metric depends on the type of problem (Section 4.2).
 It also turns out that assessing the metric on the data we used to train the model does not give us the best assessment of that metric.
-This is because the model will do better on the data it was trained on than on new data it wasn’t trained on, and we can generally always improve that metric in training by making the model more complex.
+This is because the model will do better on the data it was trained on than on data it wasn’t trained on, and we can generally always improve that metric in training by making the model more complex.
 However, in many modeling situations, this complexity comes at the expense of generalization.
 So what we really want to ultimately say about our model will regard performance on the test set with our chosen metric, and not the data we used to train the model.
 At that point, we can also compare multiple models to one another given their performance on the test set, and select the one that performs best.

 9.4.2 Understanding test error and generalization